The Receptionists’ Guidebook

 - Have the confidence to be the one to deal with a difficult Client, Customer or Director that others hide from

-- Finally – when a management job comes up – APPLY FOR IT!
+- When a management job comes up – APPLY FOR IT!
 You can’t win the prize if you don’t buy a ticket.

 Winning promotion within a large team – Can you keep a secret?
 The secret selection process they use which will help you become an FOH Manager – The Golden Rule….